strong-Tom/Interactive-System-for-Regional-Trials-Based-on-GGE-and-AMMI-Models/README.md

 The online website for this project is: http://175.24.133.23/

-You can register and log in, or you can directly use your existing account and password to log in:
+You can register and log in, or you can directly use existing account and password to log in:

 Account: zhuyiqi842@qq.com